-Consequently, the accuracy and completeness of property, plant and equipment balance of Kshs.75,000,000 reflected in the statement of financial position as at 30 June, 2019 could not be confirmed.
+In the circumstances, the accuracy, completeness and validity of the property, plant and equipment balance totalling to Kshs.1,406,573,095 reflected in the statement of financial position as at 30 June, 2020 could not be confirmed.

 The audit was conducted in accordance with International Standards of Supreme Audit Institutions (ISSAIs).
 I am independent of the Pharmacy and Poisons Board Management in accordance with ISSAI 130 on Code of Ethics.
 I have fulfilled other ethical responsibilities in accordance with the ISSAI and in accordance with other ethical requirements applicable to performing audits of financial statements in Kenya.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my qualified opinion.